Mariana-Caetano/safedata/docs/README.md

-# Querying personal MasterData Information with SafeData
+# SafeData

-The SafeData app provides an easy to use, configurable middleware to retrieve and save MasterData (V1 & V2) information directly on the front-end, or through another back-end.
+The SafeData app queries personal MasterData information.
+An easy to use, configurable middleware to retrieve and save MasterData (V1 & V2) information directly on the front-end, or through another back-end.

 It works by acting as an validation layer on top of MasterData API to ensure the data being queried belongs to the user executing the action.